teal-language/tl/docs/tutorial.md

 Note that all items of the array are expected to be of the same type.
 If you need to deal with heterogeneous arrays, you will have to use the cast operator `as` to force the elements to their desired types.
-Keep in mind that when you use `as`, tl will accept whatever type you use, meaning that it can also hide incorrect usage of data:
+Keep in mind that when you use `as`, Teal will accept whatever type you use, meaning that it can also hide incorrect usage of data:

 ```